jts272/pp4-safe-hands-guitar-tech/README.md

 offer showing how to get in contact.

 The right sidebar shows the five most recent blog posts.
 An excerpt invites the reader to select a topic that they find intriguing.
+In keeping with [defensive design](https://en.wikipedia.org/wiki/Defensive_design) principles, a contingency message is shown in the event that blog posts are not retrievable.
+This can easily be confirmed by setting all posts to 'draft' on the admin site.

 ### Blog